If Le Relais’s slopes could talk….

 The idea of building a ski resort in the Québec region emerged during the grey depths of the Great Depression, winter 1933–1934.
 Although Québec’s junior chamber of commerce pictured it on the Plains of Abraham, Herman Smith-Johannsen, a Norwegian better known as “Jackrabbit,” convinced developers that the resort would be a better fit further north, on Mount Murphy.

 The mountain was purchased for $1,000 in 1936.
-James McManemy, a broker and president of the Quebec Winter Sports Association, invested $1,500 in the construction of Le Relais ski centre.
+James McManemy, a broker and president of the Quebec Winter Sports Association, invested $1,500 in the construction of Le Relais ski center.
 A large-scale public offering raised $8,500 to build a small lodge at the foot of Mount Murphy and a ski jump on Mount Taylor (also known as Mont-Tourbillon).

 The Charlesbourg bus company took care of transportation from Québec.